 During the run phase, the project’s stakeholders must remain the same as during the set-up phase.

 Nevertheless, the core team will gradually have to give way to the DMP operator.

 But actually… What is a DMP operator?

 This person/organisation drives the DMP, operationally speaking.
 They deploy campaigns, control DMP configuration (inter-tool connection, campaign delivery, data retrieval) and analyse the DMP’s performance.
 The role is both technical and analytical.

 Some companies prefer to train someone internally for this position, while others employ an already-trained individual from beyond the company.
 Still other companies contract with consultants to fill this position full-time.

 Remaining stakeholders (sponsors, technical, and legal referents) will only be solicited occasionally, for use case optimisation.
 The running of a DMP is characterised by the iterative and continual improvement of initiatives, from both a business and technical point of view.

 The construction of cross-channel use cases that involve both media and CRM will be organised using decision trees, and divided by target audience (prospective vs. existing clients, for example).
-Stakeholders will thus be the same as they were before the DMP was set up, but they will work with the DMP operator who will identify potential use cases for the DMP.
+Stakeholders will thus be the same as they were before the DMP was set up, but they will work with the DMP operator who will identify potential use cases for the data management plateform.
 DMP scenarios will be constructed in workshops, led by the teams responsible for managing digital marketing tools.
 New use cases should be approved by legal and technical contacts.
 The DMP operator will be in charge of operational implementation as well as measuring campaign performance.

 Simultaneously, as the cases get progressively more complex, the test and learn mode will be applied for good control of the DMP’s perimeter.
 The DMP operator will be in charge of controlling these changes, and in constant communication with the CIO.